hotwired/stimulus/docs/02_building_something_real.md

 ## Encapsulating the DOM Clipboard API

-* We have various bits of data in Basecamp, like URLs, that we want to be able to copy to the clipboard with one click
+* We have various bits of data in Basecamp that we want to be able to copy to the clipboard with one click
 * The web platform now has an API for this that is supported across all the current major browsers
 * If a text input field has a selection, you can call `document.execCommand("copy")` to copy the selected text
-* Let's implement a Stimulus controller that uses a hidden text input field to copy a value
+* Let's implement a Stimulus controller that uses text input field to copy a value
 * It should look like a button:

 [screenshot]